Charged with a Crime? Call for a consultation

 North Carolina flag on blue sky

-What is the ‘Stand Your Ground’ Defense in North Carolina?
+What is the ‘Stand Your Ground’ Law in North Carolina?

 Under North Carolina General Statute § 14-51.3, a person is justified in using non-deadly force when they reasonably believe it’s necessary to defend themselves or someone else against the imminent use of unlawful force.